 During our time exploring the United Kingdom, whether England, Wales, Scotland or Northern Ireland, we enjoyed plenty of hiking outings with our dog.
 In Wales we had a grand adventure climbing to the summit of Mt Snowdon.
 Though our pick of the most dog-friendly part of the UK was the Lake District.
 It seemed every second person was there to go walking, along with their dog.
 We had a delightful time hiking up the Cat Bells.

-Unfortunately Ireland isn’t that dog-friendly (with no dogs allowed inside restaurants and pubs), there’s plenty of outdoor adventures that welcome your dog.
+Unfortunately in many ways Ireland isn’t as dog-friendly as other European countries (although dogs are now allowed inside restaurants), but there’s plenty of outdoor adventures that welcome your dog.
 After taking a boat trip to the Aran Islands, we all enjoyed sunset at the Cliffs of Moher.

 Norway is probably the most spectacular country we’ve visited, scenery-wise!
 There are so many beautiful fjords, and mountains, and lakes, and waterfalls!
 Just be aware that it’s definitely the most expensive country in Europe (even the chocolate at the supermarket is exxy!), and the weather can be chilly and rainy, even during summer.
 Don’t miss the beautiful area around the World Heritage listed Geirangerfjord and Naerøyfjord!